KatoFett/CSE/Dice/README.md

 ## Getting Started
 Make sure you have .NET version 6.0.0 or later installed.
-Navigate to the game directory and open an instance of comman prompt.
+Navigate to the game directory and open an instance of command prompt.
 Run the following command:

 dotnet run